TeleMinecraft/Models/README.md

 ## Special Mobs
 #### Section: Survival
-Models for a MythicMob mob\n
+Models for a MythicMob mob

 Makes with BlockBench and ModelEngine

 ## USM Models